learn-co-students/js-rails-as-api-using-fast-json-api-london-web-102819/README.md

 ## Introduce the Fast JSON API

-The Fast JSON API is a JSON serializer for Rails APIs.
+👉The Fast JSON API is a JSON serializer for Rails APIs.
 It provides a way for us to generate _serializer_ classes for each resource object in our API that is involved in customized JSON rendering.
 We can use these serializer classes to define the specific attributes we want objects to share or not share, along with